1. Home

 Person asleep in their car

 It's illegal to sleep in your car if you're under the influence of alcohol or drugs and you were driving or intending to drive.
-If you can prove you weren’t driving or intending to drive while under the influence you might not get a penalty.
-The law states that:
+But if you can prove you weren’t driving (or intending to drive) while under the influence, you might not get a penalty.

-“...A person shall be deemed not to have been in charge of a vehicle if they prove that at the material time the circumstances were such that there was no likelihood of them driving it so long as they remained unfit to drive through drink or drugs.”
+'...A person shall be deemed not to have been in charge of a vehicle if they prove that at the material time the circumstances were such that there was no likelihood of them driving it so long as they remained unfit to drive through drink or drugs.'

-The onus is on you to prove that you weren’t going to use the vehicle.
+In short, it's up to you to prove that you weren’t going to use the vehicle.
 But the police might believe you were trying to drive the vehicle under the influence if you:

 • Attempted to gain entry to the vehicle and failed